samsenko/chess-won-position/README.md

 string containing a position in FEN notation and prints the predicted outcome as well as the score.
 The input data is contained in the file chess_fens3.txt.
 The targets are contained in the text file chess_results2.txt.

 ## Future Work
 Based off of our tests, it appears that the model could be further improved by increasing the amount of data the model is trained on.
-Additionally, it would be interesting to use the model as the basis for a chess-playing AI (for example by using Monte Carlo tree search using this model applied to a possible position combined with the similarity of this position to previously explored positions and the average result of searches going through this position to select moves during the search).
+Additionally, it would be interesting to use the model as the basis for a chess-playing AI (for example by using Monte Carlo tree search using this model in a similar way to how the neural net is used in AlphaZero).

 ## External Links
 The data used is originally from http://www.chessgames.com/.